This Florida County Was Fined Millions for Its Vaccine Mandate—and Folks Are Pissed

 According to state law, after the health department issues the notice of violation, a hearing may be held before an administrative law judge.
 Once the final order is issued, however, Leon County has 30 days to pay the fine.

-“We are confident that the enforcement action taken by the Florida department of health is lawful, and Leon County’s termination of loyal employees due to personal medical decisions is illegal,” DeSantis’ Press Secretary Christina Pushaw told The Daily Beast on Tuesday.
+“We are confident that the enforcement action taken by the Florida department of health is lawful, and Leon County’s termination of loyal employees due to personal medical decisions is illegal,” Pushaw said.